 This is where the fun begins.
 You need to press every button and see what code it sends, and note that.
 Then you need to figure out what you want it to do and find the Android action in the Vendor_0001_Product_0001.kl file that corresponds to the action you want the button to do.
 Finally, you need to get the Linux KEYCODE from Vendor_0001_Product_0001.kl that will be used to tie everything together.

-These are the ANDROID actions I am using:
+These are the ANDROID actions that I am using:

 - POWER — key 116